okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/install-sdk.md

-1. In your project folder, download the sample application from the gitHub repository, and navigate to the custom-login folder.
+1. In your project folder, download the sample application from the gitHub repository and navigate to the custom-login folder.

     ```bash
     git clone https://github.com/okta/samples-js-angular.git